knative/docs/install/Knative-with-OpenShift.md

 ## Configuring `oc` (openshift cli)

-Running the following command make sure that we have right version of `oc` and configured the DOCKER daemon to be connected to minishift Docker.
+Running the following command make sure that you have right version of `oc` and have configured the DOCKER daemon to be connected to minishift Docker.

 ```shell
 eval $(minishift docker-env) && eval $(minishift oc-env)